WhiteWolf1776/Bumblebee-SlackBuilds/README.markdown

     upgradepkg --install-new /tmp/nvidia-kernel-<ver-arch-build>_bbsb.txz
     cd ..
 ```
-  - Note: This will need rebuilt when you upgrade the kernel.
+  - Note: This will need to be rebuilt when you upgrade the kernel.

 ###10.
 Build and install `nvidia-bumblebee` (Optional, not needed if using nouveau):
 ```